Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 IFTHEN val1 $op1 val2 $op2=and val3=0 $op3=eq val4=0 use: execute or skip a Block of Branches

 In the above code, at each loop, after we evaluate a node in a solid body, if the x-coordinate has a value less than the current value of xmin, we update the xmin value with a new value and store the ID of that node.
-In this way, by looping over all the nodes and starting from maximum x as initial value of xmin, we find the node ID that has minimum x.
+In this way, by looping over all the nodes and starting from maximum x as initial value of xmin, we find the node ID that has the minimum x.
 We store the x,y,z coordinates of that node as the leading-edge coordinates.
 This conditional statement is also highlighted in the example.

 We repeat the same process for the rest of nodes to find the node with the maximum z value and the node with the minimum z value.
 In the above example, these two conditional statements are also highlighted.
-We store the x,y,z coordinates of these nodes as upper trailing-edge and lower trailing-edge.
+We store the x,y,z coordinates of these nodes as upper trailing-edge and lower trailing-edge respectively.
 Again, in order to find them, we initialize the zmax and zmin with their polar extremes, and update their values at each loop.
 With this technique, we need to collect coordinates of the nodes when we build the faces.
 Since each face is a solid body, we use evaluate at all the nodes of a face to find the nodes with the maximum and minimum values.
 After we have stored the coordinates of the leading-edge and trailing-edge nodes in their arrays, we use the UDPRIM edgeAttr command to add an attribute to each edge using its coordinates.

 udparg edgeAttr attrname $edgeName attrstr $wingLeadingEdge udprim edgeAttr xyzs "rootLeadingPoint;rootLeadingPoint;rootLeadingPoint;tipLeadingPoint;tipLeadingPoint;tipLeadingPoint;" udparg edgeAttr attrname $edgeName attrstr $wingTrailingEdge udprim edgeAttr xyzs "rootTrailingPointUp;rootTrailingPointUp;rootTrailingPointUp;tipTrailingPointUp;tipTrailingPointUp;tipTrailingPointUp;" udparg edgeAttr attrname $edgeName attrstr $wingTrailingEdge udprim edgeAttr xyzs "rootTrailingPointLow;rootTrailingPointLow;rootTrailingPointLow;tipTrailingPointLow;tipTrailingPointLow;tipTrailingPointLow;"